matwilso/matwilso.github.io/_posts/learned-sims.md

 **Differentiability.** Currently, the environment is a giant stop_gradient in the middle of your reinforcement learning computational graph.
 Every other part of the system is learned and differentiable.
-If you can patch this stop_gradient, it seems you will open your design space and things will be cleaner.
+If you can patch this stop_gradient, it seems there is great opportunity for cleaner and more free design decisions.
+(Technically this is available today in certain differentiable simulators being developed, but those are external software (not in your PyTorch graph), and they are ceiling-ed by human engineering.)

 <!--
 we can apply more ideas from generative modeling directly, where the actions are just control variables and part of what we are generating over.
 Things become much cleaner.